-For $j = 3$ one could consider the sample median of each conditioning variable to split the observations into groups and then consider the partitions that result from the combinations of these groups.
-That is, for the conditional copula $C_{i,i+3\cs i+1:i+2}$ we would obtain
+[1]{q_{0.5}^{(#1)}} As a naive approach one could use the sample median $\qmed{i}$ of each conditioning variable $u_i$ to split the observations into groups and then consider the partition that results from the combinations of these groups.
+For instance, for $C_{14;23}$ in the third tree, we obtain the following four subsets forming a partition